mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [The Valley of Code](https://thevalleyofcode.com) - The Valley of Code, Your Web Development Manual

 - [Welcome to ReadMe!](https://docs.readme.com/main/docs/turn-off-cloudflare-proxy) - 🦉 The Basics ReadMe is here to help you create an interactive developer hub that makes your APIs easy to use — and gives you visibility into API usage for better developer support.
 With ReadMe, your developers have the guidance they need to get started with your API quickly and easily troubleshoot ...

 - [Lightning Talk: Git add -p](https://gist.github.com/mattlewissf/9958704) - Lightning Talk: Git add -p .
 GitHub Gist: instantly share code, notes, and snippets.